Lynn Martin ’98 Named President of the New York Stock Exchange

 Martin is a graduate of Manhattan College’s School of Science.

-Lynn Martin ’98, who graduated from Manhattan College with a bachelor’s degree in computer science, has been appointed as the next president of the New York Stock Exchange (NYSE), the organization announced.
+Lynn Martin ’98, who graduated from Manhattan College with a major in computer science and a minor in finance, has been appointed as the next president of the New York Stock Exchange (NYSE), the organization announced.

 Martin, currently President, Fixed Income and Data Services at Intercontinental Exchange (ICE), succeeds Stacey Cunningham, who will join the Board of Directors of the NYSE.